withfig/challenge-window-events/README.md

 2. **Design a public API** in Swift for accessing window events and metadata that wraps the accessibility API and makes it more pleasant to work with

-   - Implement a mechanism for subscribing for updates to the currently focused window
+   - Implement a mechanism for *subscribing for updates* to the currently focused window. eg. whenever a new window gains focus,

    - Implement a property that contains a reference to the current window